Matthew Baird: Career

 Upon Baldwin's death in 1866, Baird became the sole proprietor of the company.
 In 1867, he formed a partnership with George Burnham and Charles T. Parry under the firm name of The Baldwin Locomotive Works, M. Baird & Co., Proprietors, which continued until his retirement in 1873.

-Baird served as a director of the Central National Bank, the Texas Pacific Railroad Company, the Pennsylvania Steel Company, the Andover Iron Company, the West Chester and Philadelphia Railroad Company.
-He was also one of the incorporators and a director of the American Steamship Company and was a large stockholder of the Pennsylvania Railroad Company.
+Baird served as a director of the Central National Bank, the Texas Pacific Railroad Company, Pennsylvania Steel Company, Andover Iron Company, West Chester and Philadelphia Railroad Company.
+He was also one of the incorporators and a director of the American Steamship Company and was a large stockholder of the Pennsylvania Railroad.